Konrad Mägi: Back in Paris

-In 1910, Konrad Mägi moved back to Paris.
-During his trip to Normandy in summer he began painting again, and a few works from that period have survived.
+In 1910, Mägi moved back to Paris.
+During his trip to Normandy in summer, he began painting again, and a few works from that period have survived.
 In Paris, he is known to have signed at least one painting with a French spelling: K. Maegui.
 Three paintings by him were displayed at the 1912 exhibition of the Salon des Indépendants.
-Suffering from depression, he packed his things in the spring of 1912 and came back to Estonia.
+Suffering from depression, he left in the spring of 1912 and returned to Estonia.

 Back in Estonia

-In the summer of 1913, Konrad Mägi travelled to Saaremaa.
+In the summer of 1913, Mägi travelled to Saaremaa.
 As his health was deteriorating, he was hoping that the local medicinal mud and better climate would bring him some alleviation.

 Mägi mainly painted on the small island of Vilsandi, working fast and not moving about much.
 His brushwork is denser and more intense than in Norway, and the paintings consist of small dots of colour that create an abstract rather than a realist impression.
 This was the first time that Estonian landscapes were depicted using the means of modern art.
 The precise number of Mägi's Saaremaa landscapes is to date unknown.

 During the following years, Mägi settled down in Tartu and spent his summers painting in southern Estonia (in Kasaritsa, near Lake Pühajärve, in Otepää etc.).
 His works started to reveal more of his personal world outlook and experiences.
 In the mid-1910s, Mägi's landscapes became comparatively dark, with walls of trees and ominous skies entering the pictorial space.
 This darkness can be accounted for by Mägi's lasting depression and his progressively worsening health issues.

 In the middle of the 1910s, Mägi started teaching art, and at the end of the decade, he and his peers founded the art school Pallas, whereas Mägi was elected as the first director of the school.